yukineowq/IS3106-JSF-Ecommerce-Assignment/README.md

 6) View all sales transaction (after shopping cart is checked out)

-Note: As this module focuses on frontend development, most of the backend system (ie entity, EJB session beans) was provided and used AS-IS.
+Note: As this module focuses on frontend development, most of the backend system (ie. entity, EJB session beans) was provided and used AS-IS.
 To build the ecommerce application, I modified the customer and sales transaction session bean classes for the use cases accordingly.